 - Stamina.
 Line installers and repairers often must climb poles and work at great heights with heavy tools and equipment.
 Therefore, these workers must be able to be physically active for long periods without tiring.

 - Teamwork.
 Because workers often rely on their fellow crew members for the safety, teamwork is critical.

 - Technical skills.
 Line installers use sophisticated diagnostic equipment on circuit breakers, switches, and transformers.
 They must be familiar with electrical systems and the appropriate tools needed to fix and maintain them.

 - Troubleshooting skills.
 Line installers and repairers must be able to diagnose problems in increasingly complex electrical systems and telecommunication lines workers who drive company vehicles usually need a commercial driver's license.

-If you want to learn more about line installers and repairers or other kinds of occupations please visit Job Search Central online or in person at 188 Madison Avenue and 34th Street.
+If you want to learn more about line installers and repairers or other kinds of occupations please visit the Job Search Central at 188 Madison Avenue and 34th Street.